 California State University, Sacramento

-It is anticipated that the Lower American River is the primary recharge source for the aquifers.
-River flows have been exceptionally low due to the drought and groundwater pumping was accelerated to supplement the limited surface water availability.
-It is therefore hypothesized that groundwater recharge did not keep up with extraction, drawing flow from other areas of the aquifer and depleting the groundwater supply.
+It was anticipated that the Lower American River is the primary recharge source for the aquifers.
+River flows were exceptionally low due to the drought and groundwater pumping was accelerated to supplement the limited surface water availability.
+It was therefore hypothesized that groundwater recharge did not keep up with extraction, drawing flow from other areas of the aquifer and depleting the groundwater supply.

-The project will involve sampling water from sixteen monitoring wells and from surface water bodies in potential areas of recharge.
-Tritium and dissolved noble gases will be analyzed to determine the recharge source location and seasonal timing, and describe the flow path of groundwater.
-Results will be used to develop a groundwater model in order to understand past flow and predict future aquifer behavior.
-Results will also be compared to similar analyses performed in pre-drought conditions, enabling investigation of changes in aquifer dynamics during California’s ongoing drought.
+The project involved sampling water from sixteen monitoring wells and from surface water bodies in potential areas of recharge.
+Tritium and dissolved noble gases were analyzed to determine the recharge source location and seasonal timing, and described the flow path of groundwater.
+Results were used to develop a groundwater model to understand past flow and predict future aquifer behavior.
+Results were also compared to similar analyses performed in pre-drought conditions, enabling investigation of changes in aquifer dynamics during California’s ongoing drought.

-Results from this research could provide valuable insight into recharge mechanisms and groundwater dynamics for east Sacramento aquifers.
-Quantifying recharge mechanisms and rates will be critical for calculating sustainable groundwater yield as local groundwater sustainability agencies develop their groundwater sustainability plans.
+Results from this research provide valuable insight into recharge mechanisms and groundwater dynamics for east Sacramento aquifers.
+Quantifying recharge mechanisms and rates is critical for calculating sustainable groundwater yield as local groundwater sustainability agencies develop their groundwater sustainability plans.